Ash515/Placementpredictor/README.md

 # Placementpredictor
-Placement predictor is an open source applciation  designed for college students to get engaged in the placement programes , college events, resume development and other stuffs.
+Placement predictor is an open source applciation  designed for college students to get engaged in the placement programes , college events, resume development and other stuffs

+## Tech Stacks
+Python, Reactjs